ineiti/PeakTap/README.md

 - no other data is collected by the app

 ## CHANGELOG

+- 2023-10-17 - v1.0.3+8
+  - interpolate heights from other points
+  - paint according to inclination of tile

+- 2023-10-15 - v1.0.2+7
+  - GPS request info update for passing apple-store
+  - added intro screen

 - 2023-09-07 - rc5 (waiting for iOS approval)
   - display updates